When you move to Costa Rica you tend to look for a known environment

 Things are done differently in Costa Rica then you are used to.
-Every country has its own culture, its own food and its own customs.
+Every country has its own culture, its own food, and its own customs.
 The way we say things, the way we act and the way we dress, it’s all new when you arrive here.
 Which are the places you can walk the streets, which are the places to hang out safely?
 Where to do your grocery shopping and where to shop for your clothes?
-Of course you are moving here to start a new and different life.
+Of course, you are going to move to Costa Rica to start a new and different life.
 But that doesn’t mean you should leave your own customs behind, nor the lifestyle you are used to, so it’s recommended to move to a known environment.

 When we moved to Costa Rica 30 years ago, the internet didn’t exist.
 Tour operators and realtors didn’t have websites and real estate blogs didn’t exist.
-On the internet you can find vacation rentals, moving companies, immigration attorneys, realtors and retirement tour companies.
+On the internet, you can find vacation rentals, moving companies, immigration attorneys, realtors and retirement tour companies.
 Every one of these can do his/her share in your due diligence.
-Who are the professionals to help you do your due diligence?
-You can surf the internet and check on people, like you can ask us to connect you to those who gave us these testimonials.
+Who are the professionals to assist you to do your due diligence?
+You can surf the internet and check on people like you can ask us to connect you to those who gave us these testimonials.

 Start your homework by looking to move to a known environment.
 On the internet, you can find hundreds of realtor websites and all offer the same: Costa Rica real estate.
-But the web and email allows you to find out who knows each area better.
-You can do your research on which agent is better qualified to introduce you to your new environment and help you get going in your new life, someone who is available way past the real estate closing.
+But the web and email allow you to find out who knows each area better.
+You can do your research on which agent is better qualified to introduce you to your new environment.
+The one that will help you get going in your new life, and who is there for you after the closing.